SOLAS-TTRPG/SOLAS/Player's Handbook/Player's Handbook.md

 ## Checks
 A check is when you rely on a particular skill to determine an outcome.
 If your GM calls for a Dexterity Check (perhaps you've activated a trap!), you would roll a number of dice equal to your dexterity score, and count your successes.
 If you meet or exceed the difficulty of the check, you succeed!

 Checks can also be **contested**.
 This is where a character attempts a roll against someone else's score.
 If the character gets more successes that the score they're against, they succeed!
-These checks will be written as **Attribute Check vs Attribute**.
+These checks will be written as **Attribute Check vs Attribute**

 ## Damage Types
 SOLAS contains many different damage types for different weapons and spells.
 This list can be expanded upon for your needs, but the standard categories as follows: